Larimar: Large Language Models with Episodic Memory Control: Model Details

 \subsection{Memory inference}

-Once $\mathbf{M}_0$ is trained via backpropagation, the posterior memory $\mathbf{M}$ is updated in one-shot by solving a minimization problem as proposed in \cite{pham2021generative}, which is $\text{min}_{\mathbf{M}}||\mathbf{Z}_\zeta - \mathbf{W}_0 \mathbf{M}||_F^2$.
+The memory at the end of training via backpropagation is then considered as a prior $\mathbf{M}_0$, the posterior memory $\mathbf{M}$ is updated in one-shot by solving a minimization problem as proposed in \cite{pham2021generative}, which is $\text{min}_{\mathbf{M}}||\mathbf{Z}_\zeta - \mathbf{W}_0 \mathbf{M}||_F^2$.
 This minimization problem, which corresponds to solving a linear system of equations, is efficiently done via computing matrix pseudo inverses.